Houston Stewart Chamberlain: Admiring Hitler

-Despite his paralysis, Chamberlain whose mind was still sharp, remained active as a writer, maintaining a correspondence with a whole gamut of figures from Admiral Alfred von Tirpitz to the radical anti-Semitic journalist Theodor Fritsch, the leader of the völkisch Hammerbund ("Hammer League").
+Despite his paralysis, Chamberlain whose mind was still sharp, remained active as a writer, maintaining a correspondence with a whole gamut of figures from Admiral Alfred von Tirpitz to the radical antisemitic journalist Theodor Fritsch, the leader of the völkisch Hammerbund ("Hammer League").
 From his exile in the Netherlands, the former Kaiser wrote to Chamberlain in 1922 to tell him that thanks to his essays, he had become a Marcionist and now rejected the Old Testament.
 Wilhelm claimed that on the basis of Chamberlain's work, he now knew that what had become the Old Testament was in fact a Zoroastrian text from ancient Persia and was therefore "Aryan".
 The former Kaiser claimed that the Jews had stolen and rewritten this sacred text from the Aryan Persians, ending his letter: "Let us free ourselves from the Judentum with its Jawe!"
 In 1923, Wilhelm wrote to tell Chamberlain of his belief that not only were the Jews "not our religious forebears", but that Jesus was "not a Jew", was instead an Aryan "of exceptional beauty, tall and slim with a noble face inspiring respect and love; his hair blond shading into chestnut brown, his arms and hands noble and exquisitely formed".

 In 1923 Chamberlain met Adolf Hitler in Bayreuth, and in September he sat in his wheelchair next to Hitler during the völkisch "German Day" paramilitary parade.
 In September 1923 he wrote a grateful and highly admiring open letter to the NSDAP leader.
 Chamberlain, paralysed and despondent after Germany's losses in World War I, wrote to Hitler after his first visit in September 1923:

-Most respected and dear Hitler, ...
+Most respected and dear Hitler...
 It is hardly surprising that a man like that can give peace to a poor suffering spirit!
 Especially when he is dedicated to the service of the fatherland.
 My faith in Germandom has not wavered for a moment, though my hopes were—I confess—at a low ebb.
 With one stroke you have transformed the state of my soul.
-That Germany, in the hour of her greatest need, brings forth a Hitler—that is proof of her vitality ... that the magnificent Ludendorff openly supports you and your movement: What wonderful confirmation!
-I can now go untroubled to sleep ...
+That Germany, in the hour of her greatest need, brings forth a Hitler—that is proof of her vitality... that the magnificent Ludendorff openly supports you and your movement: What wonderful confirmation!
+I can now go untroubled to sleep...
 May God protect you!